Northwest Passage and Greenland Expedition Cruise

 All our trips can be customized to fit your schedule and budget.
 The price depends on travel season, train service, hotel level, and the sightseeing tours you choose.
 Request your free trip plan which will provide you with a detailed cost estimate.

-Travel back in time, along the paths of early Arctic explorers on this iconic small ship cruise expedition.
+Travel back in time, along the paths of early Arctic explorers on this iconic cruise expedition.
 As you travel along the Northwest Passage, explore the spectacular fjords and bays, view rare Arctic wildlife, and see other-wordly ice formations in Greenland.

 Depart Edmonton for Cambridge Bay → King William Island → Prince of Wales Island → Prince Leopold Island → Beechey Island → Devon Island → Mittimatalik (Pond Inlet) → Ilulissat → Sisimiut → Kangerlussuaq → Ottawa → *Itinerary may vary to accommodate wildlife sightings and weather